Food Innovation Nervecenter

-By 2050, we will tackle undernutrition, micro nutrient deficiency and metabolic disease in our communities by sustainably farming and eating sufficiently varied diets with the right micronutrients (minerals and vitamins).
-To enable this, we will biofortify staple foods, shift towards protective diets, diversify protein supply, invest in food value chains, ban unhealthy food adverts, A.I. nudge towards healthy choices and return to ancestral domestic gardening traditions
+By 2050, we would have tackled undernutrition, micro-nutrient deficiency and metabolic disease in our communities by sustainably farming and eating sufficiently varied diets with the right micro-nutrients (minerals and vitamins).
+To enable this, we will bio-fortify staple foods, shift towards protective diets, diversify protein supply, invest in food value chains, ban unhealthy food adverts, nudge consumers towards healthy choices with A.I. apps and return to ancestral domestic gardening traditions'

-In addition, we will update Food-for-Education programs to reflect the shift towards human and planetary health diets (protective foods like vegetables, nuts, leafy greens, beans, pulses, fruits and whole grains).
-Public policies will incorporate these food groups into school feeding programs; and help address malnutrition and improve cognition in school children.
+In addition, we will update Food-for-Education programs to reflect the shift towards human and planetary health diets by including protective foods like vegetables, nuts, leafy greens, beans, pulses, fruits and whole grains.
+Today, we are drafting public policies to incorporate all these into school feeding programs.
+Over 30 years, this will help correct malnutrition and improve cognition in school children.

-Then, we will diversify protein supply to include alternative proteins like plant-based, cell-cultured and precision fermented meat products.
-Ruminant meat products apart from competing with humans for grains and leafy vegetables, also tend to be too expensive for over half of Nigeria's population .
-These measures will address malnutrition by providing inexpensive dietary iron.
+Then, we will diversify protein supply to include alternative proteins like plant-based and cell-cultured meat.
+Ruminant meat farming competes with humans for grains and leafy vegetables and are expensive for over half of our population .
+These address malnutrition by providing inexpensive dietary iron.